Pastramicity/box/note/Computing.md

 		- put a class inside another class, this class will have access to the private internals of the outer class
 		- to the outside, the iterator nested private class is just seen as an iterator

+### Arrays

+Arrays are *random access* which means getting an element takes constant time.

+### Linked Structures

+Nodes point to other Nodes.
+Nodes hold data.
+Adding and removing is constant due to this.

+#### Linked List

+Every node has a value and a link to the next node.

+Last element points to null/nothing.

+Linked List holds a pointer to the first node.

 ## Algorithms

 ### Complexity